isaaceindhoven/composer-velocita/README.md

 # Velocita Composer plugin

-Use a Velocita Composer caching instance transparently for all your projects.
+A Composer plugin that enables transparent Velocita caching for your projects.

 ## Getting Started